-If you’ve never spoken with Sheila Smeltzer, owner of A+ Pro Services, Inc., you’ve done yourself an injustice.
-We had the pleasure of connecting with her a few days ago to talk about collaborating on a blog post about women leaders in the window cleaning industry.
+If you’ve never spoken with Sheila Smeltzer, owner of A+ Pro Services, Inc., you’ve done yourself a disservice.
+We had the pleasure of connecting with her concerning collaborating on a blog post about women leaders in the window cleaning industry.
 Immediately, we were blown away by her presence, her enthusiasm, and her commitment to us and this post.
-At abc, we think it’s important to shed light on positive things happening around us and our communities and realized that discussing women in a male-dominated industry had relevance to everyone in it.
-We could not have picked a better person to collaborate with.
+At abc, we think it’s essential to shed light on positive things happening around us and our communities and realized that discussing women in a male-dominated industry had relevance for everyone in it.
+We could not have picked a better person with whom to collaborate.

-A little background :Sheila owns and operates the successful window cleaning company called A+ pro Windows and is a leader in the window-cleaning world.
+A little background :Sheila owns and operates the successful window cleaning company A+ Pro Services, Inc, and is a leader in the window-cleaning world.
 She served as board director for the Window Cleaning Association (IWCA) from 2010-2012.
-She is an IWCA residential Council Member and a committed IWCA Glass Education committee member since 2007.
+She’s an IWCA Residential Council Member and a committed IWCA Glass Education committee member since 2007.
 Her company currently holds membership with Pressure Washing Resource Association (PWRA) and has been a member of the Brunswick County Chamber of Commerce since 2007.
 To say Sheila loves the window cleaning industry is an understatement; she is the window cleaning industry.

-- Without a doubt, but women don’t struggle making their mark in this industry.
+- Without a doubt, but women don’t struggle to make their mark in this industry.
 There are some real women icons involved historically and emerging anew.
-I have never been debunked or ever felt less respect from anyone in this industry either from being a woman or from specializing in Residential.
+I have never been debunked or ever felt less respect from anyone in this industry, either from being a woman or from specializing in Residential.
 In some ways, I feel being a woman has helped.

-- What are some of your characteristics that allow you to succeed as a woman in this industry?
+- What are some of the characteristics that allow you to succeed as a woman in this industry?

 - I am psychically capable of doing the work, but that’s just labor.
 I have been scheduling jobs and communicating with customers since day one, and that’s operations.
 I inherited my father’s friendly sales techniques and love to engage in conversation.
-Other than those 3 pillars that comprise what it takes to operate any company, I happen to be stubborn, passionate, progressive, engaged and objective on issues in our industry and did I say hard working?
+Other than those three pillars that comprise what it takes to operate any company, I happen to be stubborn, passionate, progressive, engaged, and objective on issues in our industry!
+And did I say hard-working?

 - Have you changed any minds of your male peers about women in the window cleaning industry?

-- I think just as my male competitors locally reach out to me often about troubleshooting, glass issues, market insight or just to BS a little, men in this industry are more willing to open up to unguarded discussions with a woman about industry issues.
-I have nothing but great experience of being accepted and embraced as a woman in the industry.
+- I think just like my male competitors.
+Men in this industry are more willing to open up to unguarded discussions with a woman about industry issues.
+I have had nothing but great experience of being accepted and embraced as a woman in the industry.

-We would like to thank Sheila from A+ Pro Services, Inc. and Pamela Cox from Virginia Window Cleaners Inc for participating in this blog post.
-You are both wonderful examples of role models for both women and any persons who strive to succeed.
+We want to thank Sheila from A+ Pro Services, Inc. and Pamela Cox from Virginia Window Cleaners Inc for participating in this blog post.
+You are both wonderful role models for both women and any persons who strive to succeed.